-All courses with the last two digits of 75 or above are limited to Th.M. and D.Min. students.
-Specialized Doctor of Ministry Foundational Intensive Seminars are classifed under the 04 catagory of Interdisciplinary Courses and are open only to D. Min. students.
+Courses with the last two digits of 75 or above are limited to Th.M, D.Min., and Ph.D. students.
+Specialized Doctor of Ministry Foundational Intensive Seminars are classified under the 04 category and are open only to D. Min. students.
+Courses in the 05 category are open only to Ph.D. students.